-Learning & Understanding Human-Centred Robotic Manipulation Strategies
+Learning & Understanding Human-Centered Robotic Manipulation Strategies

 Human-robot collaboration is one of the most promising applications of autonomous robots.
 For this, robots need to interact with humans in a meaningful, flexible and adaptable manner, especially when new situations are faced.
 Currently, the new emerging technologies such as virtual reality and wearable devices allow capturing natural human movements of multiple users.
 Then, the next generation of learning methods should take advantage of and bootstrap the learning of new activities by adapting to the massive processing of information obtained from these enhanced sensors.